 Integrating Biodiversity and Sustainable Landscapes for Greater Impact: Considerations for Programming

 Integrating biodiversity and sustainable landscapes objectives in development programming can increase the sustainability of interventions, amplify results and reduce costs.
-The upcoming publication ‘Integrating Biodiversity and Sustainable Landscapes in USAID Programming’ highlights these and other key considerations for USAID staff and development practitioners interested in connections between biodiversity and sustainable landscapes priorities.
+‘Integrating Biodiversity and Sustainable Landscapes in USAID Programming’ highlights these and other key considerations for USAID staff and development practitioners interested in connections between biodiversity and sustainable landscapes priorities.

 Programs that bring together biodiversity and sustainable landscapes focus on reducing greenhouse gas emissions from land use while also protecting biodiversity hotspots.
 Activities often promote sustainable forest management through policy development or building countries' capacity to address biodiversity threats.
 Better forest management and healthier forests can also protect communities from climate change impacts, improve human health and create jobs.
 At USAID, integrated programming does not always mean co-funded programming—biodiversity activities can help reduce greenhouse gas emissions, and sustainable landscapes activities can also conserve biodiversity.
 However, activities that are co-funded must be designed and implemented within USAID’s guidelines for each funding stream, including the Biodiversity Code.